 What are the best sage substitute options?
-Learn which herbs can create similar flavors to sage in your recipes and how to properly substitute.
+Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Fresh sage leaves